-I am not a U.S. citizen.
+I am not a U.S. citizen and need a visa to study in the United States.
 Can I apply?

 Yes.
-If you are currently in the U.S. on a work visa, you may be eligible to enroll as a part-time ASP Fellow.
-If you are outside the US and/or wish to be sponsored by MIT for a student visa, you are must be accepted as a full time Fellow studying 36 to 48 units of credit for the semester.
+If you are currently in the U.S. on a work visa, you may be eligible to enroll as a part-time ASP Fellow, depending on your visa's restrictions.
+If you are outside the US and wish to be sponsored by MIT for a student visa, you are must be accepted as a full time Fellow studying 36 to 48 units of credit for the semester.

 When is the application deadline for international applicants?